2023 ATARC Zero Trust Summit

 Tony Plater

-Chief Information Security Officer (Acting), Office of the Chief Information Officer, Under Secretary of the Navy, United States Department of the Navy
+Chief Information Security Officer (Acting), Office of the Chief Information Officer, Under Secretary of the Navy, U.S. Department of the Navy

 Dr. Sean Cortopassi